Campus Improvement Plan

 Strategy's Expected Result/Impact: Attendance in the days leading up to and following school holidays will improve.

-Funding Sources: - 199 PIC 11 - Instructional Services - $3,000
+Funding Sources: - 199 PIC 11 - Instructional Services - $2,000

-Strategy 2: Campus administrators will meet with the families of any students with excessive excused or unexcused absences to develop an Attendance Intervention Plan (AIP).
+Strategy 3: Campus administrators will meet with the families of any students with excessive excused or unexcused absences to develop an Attendance Intervention Plan (AIP).

 Strategy's Expected Result/Impact: AIPs will result in increased attendance for any student with excessive absences.

-Staff Responsible for Monitoring: Principal and APs
+Staff Responsible for Monitoring: Administrators, and ADA

 Goal 3: Safe Schools